-“Edison (the primary supplier for Southern California) has been increasing rates fairly rapidly, so it provides some protection against those rate increases,” said Hamilton.
+“Edison (the primary supplier for Southern California) has been increasing rates fairly rapidly, so it provides some protection against those rate increases,” says Hamilton.
 “We have about four months of the year where it’s over a hundred degrees.
 If you’re in a 2,500 square foot home, you can easily have $600-$650 a month electrical bills if you don’t have solar.
 With the solar system, that costs maybe $250-$300 a month.”

 So put the potential savings into real numbers for buyers, especially if they express concerns over inheriting your monthly $50-$250 solar panel lease.
-Source data from old electric bills (check your online utility account if you don’t have them handy).
+Source data from your old electric bills (check your online utility account if you don’t have them handy).
 That way, you can work real numbers into your marketing materials by comparing data from before and after the installation of your solar panels.

-To control for weather variances, use numbers from the same month, if possible; for example, compare data from the April before you installed your solar panels with data from the April after the installation took place.
+To control for weather variances, use numbers from the same month, if possible.
+For example, compare data from the April before you installed your solar panels with data from the April after the installation took place.

 Extra financial incentives

 Net metering is a policy in most states that allows solar panel users to swap unused solar energy for credit toward their traditional electric bill.
 Since solar energy doesn’t 100% replace electricity in the home, this is a great way to keep electric bills even lower, since you may be eligible to receive discounts and utility credit based on the amount of unused solar energy your panels were able to generate.

 Promote the reputation of your solar installer

 If you had your solar panels installed by a reputable company in the area with a recognizable consumer brand, highlight that in your marketing materials.
 This will allay any concerns buyers might have about the quality of your solar panel installation.

 According to Forbes, the top solar panel installers nationally include:

 - ADT Solar (previously Sunpro Solar)